superheizai/easypool/README.md

  * with core connections, but initial size is 0, will be increased by Get,and will not increse to core if the frequence is not high
  * has status change
-   1. init status is busy with true ,which means the pool will not destory the connection when put the connection back to pool
+   1.init status is busy with true ,which means the pool will not destory the connection when put the connection back to pool
-   2. when the get opeartion is less than PoolConfig.Threadhold for PoolConfig.ThreadholdTimes, the status will change busy to false
+   2.when the get opeartion is less than PoolConfig.Threadhold for PoolConfig.ThreadholdTimes, the status will change busy to false
-   3. when status is false, when the get opeartion is more than PoolConfig.Threadhold for PoolConfig.ThreadholdTimes, the status will change busy to true
+   3.when status is false, when the get opeartion is more than PoolConfig.Threadhold for PoolConfig.ThreadholdTimes, the status will change busy to true
-   4. when status is false, when get opeartion is is more than 2 times of PoolConfig.Threadhold, the busy will change to busy immediately
+   4.when status is false, when get opeartion is is more than 2 times of PoolConfig.Threadhold, the busy will change to busy immediately

 ## Usage